Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Proof of Theorem

 \section{Proof of Theorem \ref{res:sb_th}}

 In this section we explain how Theorem \ref{res:sb_th} follows from Theorem \ref{res:cbe_est}, Corollary \ref{res:cbe_th} and Proposition \ref{outline:convergence}.
-Almost immediately we have the following statement. \begin{lemma} Theorem \ref{res:sb_th} holds for compactly supported smooth functions $f$ on the real line. \end{lemma} \begin{proof} Substitute a sequence of functions $f(2n\cdot)$ into the inequality \eqref{res_eq:cbe_est} and take the limit $n\to\infty$.
-We note that for sufficiently large $n$ the function $f(2n\cdot)$ may be viewed as a function on the unit circle.
-By Proposition \ref{outline:convergence} we have that
+We first proceed under more restrictive assumptions on $f$. \begin{lemma} Theorem \ref{res:sb_th} holds for compactly supported smooth functions on the real line. \end{lemma} \begin{proof} To avoid confusion, we clarify the notation used throughout the proof.
+We consider the functions $f(j\cdot)$, with $j\in\N$, as functions on both the real line and, through the identification $f(j\theta)$, with $z=e^{i\theta}$ and $\theta\in(-\pi, \pi)$, on the unit circle.
+When $f$ is smooth and compactly supported, the function $f(j\theta)$ is smooth on $\T$ for sufficiently large $j$ (specifically, once the support of $f(j\cdot)$ is contained in $[-\pi, \pi]$).